 - Buying B12 injections online is safe as long as you have a prescription from a licensed medical provider and get the injections from a reputable pharmacy.

-- B12 injections may boost your energy and your mood, especially if you have a B12 deficiency.
+- B12 injections may boost your energy levels and mood, especially if you have a B12 deficiency.

 - You don’t even need to visit a doctor’s office.
 Hone offers prescriptions using asynchronous telehealth.
 If our doctors prescribe B12, you can have the shots shipped to your home.

-And you don’t have to trek to a doctor; you can get B12 shots online through companies like Hone.
+And you don’t have to visit a health care provider anymore, you can buy B12 injections online through companies like Hone.

-If you’re interested in getting B12 shots online, here’s everything you need to know.
+If you’re interested in getting vitamin B12 shots online, here’s everything you need to know.

 What is Vitamin B12